-Furthermore, Article 104 of CRD IV (as amended by CRD V) and Article 16 of the SSM Regulation also contemplate the possibility that the supervisory authorities may require credit institutions to observe capital requirements exceeding the "Pillar 1" minimum capital requirements and the "combined buffer requirement" by establishing "Pillar 2" capital requirements (which, with respect to other requirements, are above the "Pillar 1" requirements and below the "combined buffer requirement"), in order to cover additional risks to those already covered by the "Pillar 1" minimum capital requirements or to address macroprudential matters (although the 2016 Banking Reform Package provides that the new "Pillar 2" capital requirements should be used only to address microprudential considerations).
+Furthermore, Article 104 of CRD IV (as amended by CRD V) and Article 16 of the SSM Regulation also contemplate the possibility that the supervisory authorities may require credit institutions to observe capital requirements exceeding the "Pillar 1" minimum capital requirements and the "combined buffer requirement" by establishing "Pillar 2" capital requirements (which, with respect to other requirements, are above the "Pillar 1" requirements and below the "combined buffer requirement"), in order to cover additional risks to those already covered by the "Pillar 1" minimum capital requirement, to cover risks not sufficiently covered by the "Pillar 1" minimum capital requirement, or to address macroprudential matters (although the 2016 Banking Reform Package provides that the new "Pillar 2" capital requirements should be used only to address microprudential considerations).
 CRD V also distinguishes between "Pillar 2" capital requirements ("P2R") and "Pillar 2" capital guidance ("P2G"), with only P2R being mandatory requirements.
 Notwithstanding the foregoing, CRD V provides that besides other measures, supervisory authorities are entitled to impose further P2R when an institution repeatedly fails to follow the P2G previously imposed.